Understanding Cloudera Search

 - Cloudera Search queries

-To provide more immediate queries and responses and to eliminate the need to write MapReduce applications, Cloudera offers Impala.
+To provide more immediate queries and responses and to eliminate the need to write MapReduce applications, you can use Apache Impala (incubating).
 Impala returns results in seconds instead of minutes.

 Although Impala is a fast, powerful application, it uses SQL-based querying syntax.
 Using Impala can be challenging for users who are not familiar with SQL.
 If you do not know SQL, you can use Cloudera Search.
-In addition, Impala, Hive, and Pig all require a structure that is applied at query time, whereas Search supports free-text search on any data or fields you have indexed.
+Although Impala, Apache Hive, and Apache Pig all require a structure that is applied at query time, Search supports free-text search on any data or fields you have indexed.

 How Search Uses Existing Infrastructure